hermitAT/cocktail-sage-api/README.md

 # Cocktail Sage API

-An API connected to the CocktailSage React application, serving recipe, ingredient and user data to be displayed within JSX!
+An API connected to the [Cocktail Sage React](https://github.com/hermitAT/react-sage) application, serving recipe, ingredient and user data to be displayed within JSX!

 ## DB Setup & Seeding + Running the Server
 1. Run `bundle install` to install dependencies.